Your Car's Pink Slip — Or the Title to Your Car

 What's the Buyer's Role in the Transfer of Title?

 After the seller has signed the certificate of title, the buyer delivers the signed pink slip to their state's Department of Motor Vehicles.
-The buyer must now re-register the vehicle in their name (or the name of the new owner, if buying the car for another person).
-As a buyer, depending on your state, you may have to complete a separate transfer of ownership form.
+The buyer must now re-register the vehicle in their own name (or the name of the new owner, if buying the car for another person).
+As a buyer, depending on your state, you may have to complete a separate transfer of ownership form and show your drivers license to prove that you are who you say you are.
 You can do this in person at the DMV, or you may be able to handle much of the process online.
-In some cases, a branch of the American Automobile Association can facilitate some of the paperwork.
+Since the onset of the pandemic of 2020, more and more DMVs are offering services such as title transfers online or limited in-person service by appointment.

 The DMV then begins the process for issuing a new certificate of title.
 First, you'll receive temporary registration, and the new certificate of title, bearing the name of the new owner, will be sent by mail.